 Visualizing your process with a Kanban board is just the first step.
 Participants will learn how to constrain work-in-progress to expose bottlenecks in their systems.
 Using the Theory of Constraints and tools like Cumulative Flow Diagrams, participants will be able to identify where the bottlenecks are and learn how to alleviate those bottlenecks.

 Kanban is a universal process visualization and improvement framework, used everywhere from systems administration to project delivery to portfolio management.
-While the course is designed for teams interested in Lean Software Development and Kanban for software delivery, anyone interested in continually improving how they get work done will benefit from the ease and simplicity of Kanban.
+The course is designed for teams interested continually improving how they get work done will benefit from the ease and simplicity of Kanban.

 Curriculum topics include: